paulranum11/SPLiT-Seq_demultiplexing/README.md

 Users may increase the speed thorugh parallelization of the matepair and UMI finding parts of the script by increasing the number of cores availible.
 This can be set by entering the number of cores you wish to use in the `numcores="4"` parameter of the splitseqdemultiplex.sh file.
 Simply replace 4 with your desired number of cores.
 If you are working on a cluster you can submit this script to your queue by adding a standard header to the file and submitting using `qsub`.

+# Benchmarking
+Runtimes will vary depending on the size of the input `.fastq` file, the number of single cells and the capacity of your computer system.
+To benchmark performance a 500,000 read .fastq file was run on 12 cores of our linux cluster.
+Total runtime was 2 hours and 49 minutes.

+Step1 (demultiplexing) runtime was 26 minutes
+Step2 (matepair extraction) runtime was 1 hr 25 minutes
+Step3 (UMI extraction) runtime was 57 minutes

+5529 unique barcode combinations were identified.
+The largest .fastq file output was 3.3M containing 15,109 reads.
+A large number cells identified contained very low numbers of reads.
+It is unclear if this may be attributed to noise or cell free reads contaminating the final library.
+Further investigation of this point is needed.

 # Notes and caution
 This tool is actively in development no warranty is implied and accurate function is NOT guarenteed.